Membership

 New Zealand

-Wildlife and conservation issues are not only the subject of national regulations, but are also influenced through international multilateral agreements and conventions such as CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora), CMS (Convention on the Conservation of Migratory Species of Wild Animals), and CBD (Convention on Biological Diversity).
-The importance of reaching wider audiences in the sphere of wildlife conservation has never been greater.
+Wildlife and conservation issues are influenced not only by national regulations but also by international multilateral agreements and conventions, such as CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora), CMS (Convention on the Conservation of Migratory Species of Wild Animals), and CBD (Convention on Biological Diversity).
+The importance of reaching wider audiences in wildlife conservation has never been greater.

-This is evidenced also be the growing sentiment against hunting from a public and institutional stand point, which has made it increasingly difficult to communicate thoughts, facts and messages when acting alone.
-It is only by connecting with the right people, and by sharing resources and factual knowledge, that real change can be enacted.
-With over 1600 members from 85 countries, the CIC membership allows our members and partners to coordinate activities on a truly global scale.
+This growing need is supported by increasing public and institutional sentiment against hunting, which has made it more challenging to communicate effectively when acting alone.
+Real change can only occur by connecting with the right individuals and sharing resources and factual knowledge.
+With over 1,600 members from 85 countries, the CIC (International Council for Game and Wildlife Conservation) enables members and partners to coordinate activities on a truly global scale.

-Joining the CIC also means that members are recognised as being part of an internationally renowned organisation.
-Having advocated for conservation through the principles of sustainable use for over 90 years, the CIC is well established in international fora, and has long standing partnerships with experts and organisations globally who recognise the importance of sustainable use in conserving wildlife and biodiversity.
-As an illustration of this, the CIC is one of the founding members of CPW (Collaborative Partnership on Sustainable Wildlife Management), a voluntary partnership of 14 international organizations with substantive mandates and programmes to promote the sustainable use and conservation of wildlife resources.
+Joining the CIC also means being part of an internationally renowned organization.
+Having advocated for conservation through sustainable use principles for over 90 years, the CIC is well-established in international forums.
+It has long-standing partnerships with experts and organizations worldwide that recognize the importance of sustainable use in conserving wildlife and biodiversity.
+For instance, the CIC is a founding member of the CPW (Collaborative Partnership on Sustainable Wildlife Management), a voluntary partnership of 14 international organizations committed to promoting sustainable use and conservation of wildlife resources.

-As well as being an international organisation, the CIC has National Delegations in a number of countries.
-This structure allows members to actively influence wildlife conservation issues in their country, drawing on the local, regional and international network at their disposal through the CIC membership.
+In addition to being an international organization, the CIC has National Delegations in several countries.
+This structure allows members to actively influence wildlife conservation issues in their respective nations, leveraging the local, regional, and international networks available through CIC membership.

-The work of the CIC contributes to a better understanding of the status and key issues in the world of wildlife conservation and sustainable use.
-In addition to providing our technical expertise to governments and multilateral institutions, the CIC organises symposia, workshops, and other wildlife management related events, both for its’ members and the wider public.
+The work of the CIC enhances understanding of the status and key issues surrounding wildlife conservation and sustainable use.
+Besides providing technical expertise to governments and multilateral institutions, the CIC organizes symposia, workshops, and other wildlife management-related events for its members and the wider public.

-Any natural or legal identify that is aligned with the vision and mission of the CIC may apply for CIC membership as defined in the Statutes and By-laws.
+Any natural or legal entity aligned with the vision and mission of the CIC may apply for membership, as defined in the Statutes and By-laws.

 How to become a member?